Coconut Oil Brownies

 Preheat the oven to 350°F. Line an 8x8-inch baking pan with foil or parchment paper, leaving an overhang on two sides.

-In a large bowl combine the melted chocolate, coconut oil, granulated sugar, brown sugar, eggs, and vanilla.
+In a large heatsafe bowl combine the chocolate and coconut oil and microwave in 30 second bursts until melted and smooth.
+Let cool slightly before adding in the granulated sugar, brown sugar, eggs and yolk, and vanilla.
 Add the flour, cocoa powder, salt, and baking soda and stir until just combined.
-Pour the batter into the prepared baking pan and bake for about 20 minutes or until the brownies are set but still moist.
+Pour the batter into the prepared baking pan and bake for about 35 minutes or until the brownies are set but moist crumbs are still attached when inserting a toothpick.

 Let cool completely before cutting into squares and serving.
-Brownies may be stored in an airtight container at room temperature for up to 3 days.
+These are very moist brownies, they may be easier to cut chilled.
+Store in an airtight container at room temperature for up to 3 days or in the fridge for up to 5 days.